Non-Toxic Christmas Gifts: A Clean-Beauty Guide from a Florida Herbalist

 Best for: outdoor and hands-on dads.
 Price: $30 to $80.

-If price isn't the constraint and you want a gift that's genuinely one-of-a-kind, Bespoke Herbal Infusion is custom-made to his choices: he picks the size, the base type, the oil base, which garden herbs go in, and which essential oils finish it.
+If price isn't the constraint and you want a gift that's genuinely one-of-a-kind, Bespoke Herbal Infusion is custom-made to his choices: he picks the base type, the oil base, which garden herbs go in, and which essential oils finish it.
 Made-to-order from scratch over seven to nine weeks.
 Every jar is unique to him.

 Best for: the dad who has the gift-set version already, or who likes a specific aromatic he wants captured in a balm.
-Price: $148.
+Price: $248.

 Field Notes, Leuchtturm 1917, or any small-format notebook he can keep in a back pocket.
 Sounds underwhelming until you watch a dad spend a year using one and then refuse to switch back to phone notes.
 Why it works: specific, used daily, doesn't need batteries.